 Sanctions Against an Attorney for Legal Malpractice in Arizona

 If a party presents frivolous or groundless arguments to a court, that court can award sanctions.
-The sanctions can include ordering the party to pay for the attorney fees and costs the other party paid for the arguments.
-Can the court order the party’s attorney who presented the frivolous argument to pay the sanctions?
+The penalties can include ordering the party to pay the attorney fees and costs the other party paid for the arguments.
+Can the court order the party’s attorney who presented the frivolous case to pay the sanctions?
 In Guajardo v.
 Graves, CA-CV 15-0387 FC, the Arizona Court of Appeals discussed this issue.
 The Court ordered that this opinion is not for publication.
 It cannot be used as precedent.

 Facts of the Case

 Russel1 and Lilia Graves divorced in 2010.
 At the time, her contacts with the children were already limited because of domestic violence.
 The court gave Lilia only limited, supervised parenting time with the couple’s two minor children.
 It found that she had not received many benefits from anger management classes and had refused to complete the mental health evaluation the court had ordered.

 In February 2013, Lilia, through her attorney, Anthony Guajardo, asked the court to modify the parenting time order.
 She claimed she had proven herself to be a responsible parent.
 The court set a hearing date and also ordered that Lilia get a psychological evaluation by Dr. Joy, Ph.D.

 Dr. Joy was unable to evaluate Lilia, so the court dismissed the petition.
 Soon after that, Lilia filed an amended petition to modify parenting time virtually identical to the first request.
 Here she claimed that Dr. Joy had examined her.
 She attached a copy of a report dated 10/20/13 saying Lilia had completed domestic violence treatment and participated in parenting skill classes.